 Savonia UAS wishes to ensure the health and safety of staff, students and partners during the coronavirus pandemic.
 In this page, you can find and follow all of the corona virus information and instructions provided by Savonia UAS.
 Staff and students will also receive more detailed information through Savonia’s intranet (Santra and Reppu).

-In spite of the above, Savonia will arrange its operations in such a way that a safety distance is easy to maintain.
-For students, the academic year will be composed by a mix of on-campus and online teachings; on-campus teachings will be arranged in large classrooms whenever possible.
+In spite of the above, Savonia will arrange its operations in such a way that the progress of studies is ensured for all students.
 Persons with symptoms of a respiratory infection such as a cold, cough or fever, are not allowed to come to the campus.
-During the academic year Savonia will not organise any large events on-campus.
-Whenever large events are to be arranged, they will be arranged online.
+Savonia will arrange large-scale events on campus only if the corona restrictions allow.

-The recommendations of the Ministry of Culture and Education emphasises the importance of keeping a good hand hygiene, covering coughs and intensifying the cleaning of public spaces.
+The recommendations of the Ministry of Culture and Education emphasize the importance of keeping a good hand hygiene, covering coughs and intensifying the cleaning of public spaces.
 Savonia also strongly recommends all students and staff to get full coverage of the Covid-19 vaccinations.

 Teaching and campus services